gmrandazzo/gmrandazzo/README.md

 ### Hi there 👋

-I'm (trying to be) a cheminformatics data scientist working at [@Roche](https://github.com/Roche) as post doctorate scientist.
+I'm (trying to be) a cheminformatics data scientist working at [@Endogena](http://endogena.com/) as head of AI and Cheminformatics.
 I have been doing cheminformatic development since 2008 in C/C++ and python.

 I'm a linux/unix enthusiast and an opensource supporter.